k-gibson/Sample_code_for_CeMM/README.md

 ### DADA2_PAN_RNAseq_DESq2.R
-Whole blood transcriptome analysis comparing patients with DADA2 and PAN
+Whole blood transcriptome analysis comparing patients with deficiency of adenosine deaminase 2 (DADA2) and polyarteritis nodosa (PAN)

 Quality control of Fastq files was done using FastQC and MultiQC then aligned to the human genome (GRCh38.93) using STAR.
 Read count tables were      generated with HTSeq-count.
 Read counts of globin genes were removed bioinformatically.
 Raw RNA-Seq counts were normalized for library size and heteroskedasticity by variance stabilizing transformation with the vst function available in the DESeq2 package.
 Differential expression analysis was performed using DESeq2